-- 1. Click Record screen on the launcher window.
-Your cursor will turn into a crosshair. - 2.
+- 2. Click the Select capture area button on the recording panel.
+Your cursor will turn into a crosshair. - 3.
 Draw a rectangle with your mouse to select the area that you want to record.

-If you need to adjust the capture area, drag its edges to change the size and drag the square in the center to change its position.
+If you need to adjust the capture area, drag its edges to change the size and drag the square 🕶 in the center to change its position.